-Of course, the virus isn’t going to just disappear but with testing and vaccines we will be learning to live with it.
-All wedding venues have put extra measures in place and have been safely hosting small weddings (when permitted) throughout the pandemic.
-As the number of guests at weddings increases, I’m sure lots of these precautions will remain in place.
-For example, you’ll probably still see sanitising stations dotted around your venue.
+Of course, the virus isn’t going to just disappear but with testing and vaccines we’re learning to live with it.
+All wedding venues have put extra measures in place and have been safely hosting weddings for months now.
+As the number of guests at weddings gradually increases, I’m sure lots of these precautions will remain in place.
+For example, you’ll probably still see sanitising stations dotted around your venue and some staff wearing masks.
 As a wedding photographer, I will also be keeping up to date with the latest guidance and working with my couples to capture their day safely.
 I shoot a lot of my candid guest images from a distance anyway as it suits my unobtrusive style.
 I can’t wait to get back to capturing those candid moments and the atmosphere of the day!

-Outdoor weddings are going to be really popular in 2021 and beyond.
+Outdoor weddings are going to be really popular in 2022 and beyond.
 Some of your guests might feel a bit nervous about attending a big event so having your wedding outside can help.
 Gathering in a large open space will allow guests to relax and enjoy themselves.
 Most wedding venues have the option for an outdoor ceremony.
-Did you know that the legal parts of an outdoor ceremony must take place under a permanent structure with a solid roof?
-That’s why you’ll see a gazebo or something similar in outdoor wedding photos in the UK.
-These can be decorated and they always look make a lovely setting for you to exchange your vows.
+Following a trial period during COVID, the government has recently announced that outdoor civil ceremonies will be legalised permanently giving couples greater flexibility.
 After the ceremony, serving your welcome drinks outside will give your guests chance to mingle safely and catch up with all those people they haven’t seen for ages.
-2021 weddings are going to be huge reunion parties for lots of families and friends!
+2022 weddings are going to be huge reunion parties for lots of families and friends!

-With so many weddings postponed, 2021 and 2022 are set to be bumper years for weddings.
+With so many weddings postponed, 2022 is set to be a bumper year for weddings.
+Venue availability is definitely a key factor in 2022.
 With the popular Saturdays getting booked up, many couples are opting for midweek weddings to avoid waiting even longer to get married.
 So what are the benefits of having a mid-week wedding?
 Well, the most obvious benefit is saving money.
 Wedding venues will usually be cheaper during the week and could even save you thousands!
 Another plus is that you’re more likely to be able to secure your favourite suppliers.
 If there’s a photographer or a florist whose work you absolutely love, they are more likely to available during the week.
 This goes for the registrar too; you’ll have more choice on the time of your ceremony with a mid-week wedding.
 You can even choose a date that is special to you both, like the date you first met, without worrying about whether it falls on a Saturday.

 Micro and elopement weddings

-Small weddings have been the only option for couples determined to get married during the pandemic.
+Small weddings were originally the only option for couples determined to get married during the pandemic.
 They’ve been so popular I’m sure the trend will continue.
+I’ve had more bookings this year than ever before for small weddings.
 The couples I’ve worked with have really enjoyed their intimate celebrations without the stress (and expense) of a big wedding.
 As couples re-evaluate what is important to them, many will be deciding to keep it simple and celebrate with close family and a few friends.
-There are also couples who will be holding a micro wedding whilst restrictions on numbers remain in place and then having a bigger reception at a later date.
+There are also couples who will be holding a micro wedding and then having a bigger reception at a later date.
 There’s no right or wrong and it’s lovely to see each couple creating their own unique wedding – big or small.

 Post-COVID wedding receptions

 What will wedding receptions look like after the pandemic?
 A big part of the wedding day is what happens after the ceremony, especially the wedding breakfast.
 Couples spend hours choosing the perfect colour scheme, table decor and so on to create their perfect wedding reception.
-2020 has seen strict rules on seating plans and how food can be served.
-I’m hoping that the 2 metre rule will be relaxed allowing guests to sit together and enjoy the meal and the speeches.
+At recent weddings, the reception has pretty much been back to ‘normal’.
+Guests are allowed to mingle and sit together for the meal and speeches.
 I love capturing reactions to those embarrassing stories!
-Caterers will be working hard to keep guests safe so will be offering alternatives to buffets.
-We’ll be seeing more pre-plated meals and ‘grab and go’ desserts like ice-cream and donut walls.
+As for the food, caterers are working hard to keep guests safe and are offering alternatives to buffets.
+I’ve also seen more pre-plated meals and ‘grab and go’ desserts like ice-cream and donut walls.

 A big party!

-After all the restrictions we have been living with, I’m pretty sure everyone is ready for a big party!
-Hopefully, 2021 will see the return of ‘the evening do’.
+After all the restrictions of lockdown, I’m pretty sure everyone is ready for a big party!
+Summer 2021 saw the return of ‘the evening do’ with a dancefloor!
 Weddings could be the first large gatherings that many people will attend after the lockdown and couples are determined to show them a good time.
 Think of the things we’ve missed like enjoying a drink with family, dancing to music, or catching up for a good old gossip with a group of friends.
 Your wedding day will be a chance for people to let their hair down and have a good time.
-Some of my couples have already exchanged vows in a micro wedding and can’t wait for the big celebration in 2021.
-Hopefully, bands and DJs will be able to perform again and everyone can get on the dance floor!
+Some of my couples have already exchanged vows in a micro wedding and can’t wait for the big celebration in 2022.
+Now that bands and DJs are allowed to perform again everyone can get on the dance floor!

 Supporting local wedding businesses

-The wedding suppliers I’ve spoken to can’t wait to get back to helping couples create their dream day.
-It’s no secret that so many small businesses have been hit by the pandemic.
+The wedding suppliers I know have been so excited to be back helping couples create their dream day.
+It’s no secret that so many small businesses were hit by the pandemic.
 This has brought about campaigns encouraging customers to shop local and support all sorts of businesses.
 Couples I have spoken to recently are definitely bearing this in mind and have been asking for local recommendations.
 So when it comes to ordering items like stationery, accessories or bridesmaid gifts see what you can find locally.
 When you order from a small business, someone does a little happy dance!